The Rising Of The Shield Hero Season 3 release date is confirmed for October 6, 2023, the Fall 2023 anime season.

 Writer Keigo Koyanagi is returning to handle series composition and screenplay.
 The soundtrack for Shield Hero Season 3 will once again be created by composer Kevin Penkin, who also worked on the Made In Abyss anime.

-The Rising Of The Shield Hero Season 3’s opening (OP) and ending (ED) theme song music have not yet been announced.
+The Rising Of The Shield Hero Season 3’s opening (OP):

 For those who haven’t caught up with watching the anime, The Rising Of The Shield Hero Season 2 release date was on April 6, 2022.
 New episodes were streaming on Crunchyroll at 6:00 AM PST/9:00 AM EST on Wednesdays.
 This included North America, Central America, South America, Europe, Africa, Oceania, the Middle East, and CIS.